RandomName-proj/MDSceneEditor/readme.md

 - Loading most of the data from the levels in Classic Sonic Trilogy\* (Palette, Art, PLCs, Object Layout, Object Mappings, Plane Tiles, Plane Blocks, Plane Chunks, Plane Layout)
 - Modular scene loading system that allows custom loaders for all data types (all script files are stored in: "user/formatters")
 - Loading multiple scenes in one window
+- Loading data from labels/offsets from the rom (currently asm68k only(without linker) but AS support isn't hard to implement)

 ## Future plans
 - Revamping the scene json format